 20 Indexed Pages – The pages of your website that are stored by search engines.

 21. Canonical URL – The canonical URL is the best address on which a user can find a piece of information.
 Sometimes you might have a situation where the same page content can be accessed at more than one address.
 Specifying the canonical URL helps search engines understand which address for a piece of content is the best one.
+This is an important SEO terminology to save your site from a penalty due to duplication.

 22. Link Building – The activity and process of getting more inbound links to your website for improved search engine rankings.